aleksandrasucho/painting_events/README.md

         - Each card has all the essential information like materials and time.

     - It has a button right after the schedule that leads to the bookings form page.
+    - It has a footer identical to the home page's footer.

     ![Events Page](documentation/events-page.png)
 ---